Paul Ehrlich: Hematological staining

 Starting in 1880, Ehrlich also studied red blood cells.
-He demonstrated the existence of nucleated red blood cells, which he subdivided into normoblasts, megaloblasts, microblasts and poikiloblasts; he had discovered the precursors of erythrocytes.
+He demonstrated the existence of nucleated red blood cells, which he Erythropoiesis subdivided into normoblasts, megaloblasts, microblasts and poikiloblasts; he had discovered the precursors of erythrocytes.
 Ehrlich thus also laid the basis for the analysis of anemias, after he had created the basis for systematising leukemias with his investigation of white blood cells.

 His duties at the Charité included analysing patients' blood and urine specimens.
 In 1881 he published a new urine test which could be used to distinguish different types of typhoid from simple cases of diarrhea.
 The intensity of staining made possible a disease prognosis.
 The pigment solution he used became known as Ehrlich's reagent.

 Ehrlich's great achievement, but also a source of problems during his further career, was that he had initiated a new field of study interrelating chemistry, biology and medicine.
 Much of his work was rejected by the medical profession, which lacked the requisite chemical knowledge.
 It also meant that there was no suitable professorship in sight for Ehrlich.